Marlon Brando: 1951–1954: Stardom and On the Waterfront

-Box office successes and directorial debut: 1954–1959
+1954–1959: Box office success

-Following On the Waterfront, Brando remained a top box office draw, but critics increasingly felt his performances were half-hearted, lacking the intensity and commitment found in his earlier work, especially in his work with Kazan.
-He portrayed Napoleon in the 1954 film Désirée.
-According to co-star Jean Simmons, Brando's contract forced him to star in the movie.
-He put little effort into the role, claiming he didn't like the script, and later dismissed the entire movie as "superficial and dismal".
-Brando was especially contemptuous of director Henry Koster.

-Brando and Simmons were paired together again in the film adaptation of the musical Guys and Dolls (1955).
+Brando was in the film adaptation of the musical Guys and Dolls (1955).
 Guys and Dolls would be Brando's first and last musical role.
-Time found the picture "false to the original in its feeling", remarking that Brando "sings in a faraway tenor that sometimes tends to be flat."
-Appearing in Edward Murrow's Person to Person interview in early 1955, he admitted to having problems with his singing voice, which he called "pretty terrible."
+Time found the picture "false to the original in its feeling", remarking that Brando "sings in a faraway tenor that sometimes tends to be flat".
+Appearing in Edward Murrow's Person to Person interview in early 1955, he admitted to having problems with his singing voice, which he called "pretty terrible".
 In the 1965 documentary Meet Marlon Brando, he revealed that the final product heard in the movie was a result of countless singing takes being cut into one and later joked, "I couldn't hit a note with a baseball bat; some notes I missed by extraordinary margins ...
 They sewed my words together on one song so tightly that when I mouthed it in front of the camera, I nearly asphyxiated myself".
 Relations between Brando and costar Frank Sinatra were also frosty, with Stefan Kanfer observing: "The two men were diametrical opposites: Marlon required multiple takes; Frank detested repeating himself."
 Upon their first meeting Sinatra reportedly scoffed, "Don't give me any of that Actors Studio shit."
 Brando later quipped, "Frank is the kind of guy, when he dies, he's going to heaven and give God a hard time for making him bald."
 Frank Sinatra called Brando "the world's most overrated actor", and referred to him as "mumbles".
 The film was commercially though not critically successful, costing $5.5 million to make and grossing $13 million.